-Can you believe it’s already been a year since we posted our blog on the marketing trends to watch in 2019?
+Can you believe it’s already been a year since we posted our blog on the digital marketing trends to watch in 2019?
 The world has changed so much since then and there are now a number of new marketing trends to look out for next year.

 1. SEO Reigns Supreme